Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Have a yearly physical examination.
 Have all cancer screenings appropriate for age, family history, and treatment.

 Pay attention to your health and let your primary care provider know about certain symptoms:

 Certain lifestyle habits can reduce the risk of developing cancer:

 Smoking is the most preventable cause of cancer.
 Do not start smoking.
 If you currently smoke, stop.
 Many websites and apps have tools to help.
 The National Cancer Institute, the Centers for Disease Control, and the American Lung Association have reliable resources.

-Studies have shown that heavy alcohol drinking can contribute to the development in the mouth, throat, and esophagus.
+Studies have shown that heavy alcohol drinking can contribute to the development of cancers in the mouth, throat, and esophagus.